rselbach/jwtdebug/docs/CONFIG.md

 ## Configuration File Locations

-The tool looks for configuration files in the following locations, in order of precedence:
+The tool loads configuration from exactly one file, chosen in this order:

-1. Path specified with `-config` flag
+1. Path specified with `-config` flag.
-2. `.jwtdebug.json` in the current directory
-3. `.jwtdebug.json` in the user's home directory
-4. `.config/jwtdebug.json` in the user's home directory
+2. `~/.jwtdebug.json` (user home directory).
+3. `~/.config/jwtdebug.json`.
+4. `~/.config/jwtdebug/config.json`.

+For safety, the current working directory is not considered.
+This avoids accidentally loading untrusted configuration when running the tool in arbitrary folders.

 ## Creating a Configuration File